YoloWingPixie/dcs-world-schema/README.md

 ### Using with Lua Editors

 To use the EmmyLua annotations with your Lua editor:
-1. Set up your editor to use EmmyLua annotations (VSCode, IntelliJ IDEA, etc.)
+1. Set up your editor to use EmmyLua annotation compatible LSP
 2. Include the `dcs-world-api.lua` file in your project or configure your editor to reference it

 #### VSCode